Need Highly Relevant Models to Further Your Dysmetabolism R&D Program?

 CrownBio’s portfolio of translational NHP obesity models provides:

-- A collection of cynomolgus obesity NHP models large enough to enable us to provide a consistent service
+- A collection of cynomolgus and rhesus obesity NHP models large enough to enable us to provide a consistent service

 - Naturally occurring and experimentally induced disease models.